-- 10.14 There may on occasions be other unusual circumstances which have not been included in the programme and costing.
-These can include; - i) unavoidable delays due to extreme weather, vandalism, etc; - ii) ground contamination, unknown services, poor ground conditions; - iii) complex structures or objects, including those in waterlogged conditions, requiring specialist removal. - 10.15 If the archaeological evaluation identifies significant archaeological remains there may be a requirement for further works such as excavation and post-excavation.
-The liability for the costs of any such additional works rest solely with the client.
+- 4. There is no significant conflict between AOC H & S procedures and those proposed by the main contractor; - 5.
+AOC are made aware of new threats or hazards as they arise during the course of our on-site involvement. - 6.4 AOC Archaeology reserves the right to discuss the archaeological works directly with CECAS where appropriate, but will inform the client of this in advance, and ensure that the client is copied into all correspondence from and to CECAS. - 6.5 The client is solely responsible for all aspects of site security. - 6.6 There may on occasions be other unusual circumstances which have not been included in the programme and costing.
+These can include: - unavoidable delays due to extreme weather, vandalism, etc; - ground contamination, unknown services, poor ground conditions; - extensions to specified trenches or feature excavation sample sizes requested by CECAS (any dispute of which must be a matter between the client and CECAS); - complex structures or objects, including those in waterlogged conditions, requiring specialist removal. - 6.7 If the archaeological evaluation identifies significant archaeological remains there may be a requirement to undertake further works such as excavation, post-excavation and publication.
+Any further works will be a matter between the client and CECAS to discuss and implement.